BatmansButler/GECO-Proposal/AlfredProposal.md

 1) Do nothing
 2) Write down your keys with instructions on how to recover the assets

-Unfortunately, "do nothing is generally the default option.
+Unfortunately, "do nothing" is generally the default option.
 It is probably the one used by most people who own a moderate amount of digital assets and in these cases, the assets are lost when the holder passes away.

 Writing down keys and instructions can work but introduces a severe vulnerabilities with regard to OpSec.
 Wherever the keys are recorded, they are vulnerable to discovery and use by malicious third parties.
 Even when a trusted party is used, there are risks that the person or group will misbehave or handle the keys carelessly.
 Elaborate schemes can be used to overcome these vulnerabilities but the vulnerabilities are never completely mitigated and often these schemes introduce new vulnerabilities.

 =======

 ### How long will it take
-We will launch our unaudited beta of Alfred August 1 with a full release and Gnosis Safe integration targeted for October 1.
+We plan to launch our unaudited beta of Alfred August 1 with a full release and Gnosis Safe integration targeted for October 1.

 ### How much funding are you requesting
-$17,500
+$20,000

 ### How did you hear about the GECO
 Twitter